Harry Braun

-Harry William Braun III (born November 6, 1948) is an American renewable energy consultant, researcher, and political candidate.
+Harry William Braun III (born November 6, 1948) is an American renewable energy consultant, researcher, and perennial candidate.
 He was a congressional nominee in 1984 and 1986, and has been a presidential candidate in 2004, 2012, 2016, and 2020.
 He has published papers on the hydrogen economy, solar power, and photobiology.

 Life and work

-Braun was born November 6, 1948 in Compton, California.
+Braun was born November 6, 1948, in Compton, California.
 A graduate of Arizona State University, Braun lived in Arizona for 42 years.
 He and his wife Dorothy now reside in Canton, Georgia.
 Since 1998, Braun has been the principal of Mesa Wind LLC, which developed wind energy (and solar energy) projects.

 Braun received a bachelor's degree in history and general science from Arizona State University in 1971.
 Since then, he has done independent research in the fields of energy technologies and resources, photobiology, molecular biology, and protein evolution.
 Braun is an Advisory Board Member of the International Association for Hydrogen Energy.

 Braun is the founder and senior scientist of the Phoenix Project Foundation (PPF), a non-profit 501(c)(3) organization, which advocates for a hydrogen-based energy economy rather than the current fossil-fuel-based economy.
 The foundation promotes ideas outlined in Braun's book, Phoenix Project, initially published in 1990 and revised in 2000.

 Braun's published papers and books include material on solar power, the hydrogen economy, and photobiology; he has also published several versions of his book about using renewable energy to generate hydrogen, entitled The Phoenix Project.